Value Alignment of Social Media Ranking Algorithms: Study 2: Re-ranking by Multiple, User-Controlled Values

 \subsubsection{Measures}

-We focus on two main measures in Study 2: recognizability and complexity.
+We focus on two main measures in Study 2: recognizability and task load.
 Similar to Study 1, \textit{recognizability} is measured as the percentage of trials in which participants correctly select the value-aligned feed in an unlabeled side-by-side comparison (Fig.~\ref{fig:feed_ex}).
-In Study 2, we add an additional dependent variable, \textit{complexity}.
-To measure complexity, we adapt questions from the NASA Task Load Index (TLX)~\cite{hart1988development}, participants rated how hard (``I had to work hard to create the resulting feed.'') and mentally demanding (``Using the controls was mentally demanding.'') each interface was to use on a 7-point Likert scale (1=``Strongly disagree'', 7=``Strongly agree'').
-We average over the responses as our measure of complexity (Cronbach's $\alpha = 0.66$).
+In Study 2, we add an additional dependent variable, \textit{task load}.
+To measure task load, we adapt questions from the NASA Task Load Index (TLX)~\cite{hart1988development}, participants rated how hard (``I had to work hard to create the resulting feed.'') and mentally demanding (``Using the controls was mentally demanding.'') each interface was to use on a 7-point Likert scale (1=``Strongly disagree'', 7=``Strongly agree'').
+We average over the responses as our measure of task load (Cronbach's $\alpha = 0.66$).
 The survey measures are gathered after the training round but before the testing rounds.